ppkantorski/Robinaut-Controller/README.md

 /public_url - obtain local NGROK tunnels for bots /sync_configs - (something i'm playing with to sync data.  may not be useful for you right now.)
 ```

+NOTE: Use NGROK at your own risk, however I personally think that it is useful for Freqtrade.
+I believe that wrapping the url in NGROK's HTTPS tunnels is safer when viewing data from an external server, but I was told before by the FreqUI developer that this method of tunneling FreqUI is not recommended (but neither is accessing FreqUI externally in general).
+It is useful for me.
+I will configure it later so that you can refresh NGROK's random tunnels URLs or even set it to automatically reset each day if you are paranoid.

 # How to use
 1. Download and install 'memcached'.
 Then use the command `memcached -d` to launch the memcached daemon.
 1. Place the files in the directory above the folder containing `user_data`.
 Name the folder according to the bot name.